bmoscon/cryptofeed/README.md

 ## Rest API

-Cryptofeed supports some REST interfaces for retrieving real-time and historical data.
+Cryptofeed supports some REST interfaces for retrieving real-time and historical data, as well as order placement and account management.
 These are integrated into the exchange classes directly.
 You can view the supported methods by calling the `info()` method on any exchange.

 ## Future Work